frees-io/freestyle/docs/src/main/tut/docs/play/README.md

 # Play Framework integration

-It is easy to a freestyle program as a result of a Play Framework Action with the _freestyle-play_ module.
-This module provides an implicit conversion from `FreeS[F, A] => Future[A]` which allows a user to define a Free program as the result of any Play Action that expects a Future as a response.
+It is easy to use a freestyle program as a result of a Play Framework Action with the _freestyle-play_ module.
+This module provides an implicit conversion `FreeS[F, A] => Future[A]` which allows a user to define a Free program as the result of any Play Action that expects a Future as a response.

 In order to enable this integration you may depend on _freestyle-play_